 Outward issues are secondary.

-The Old Testament dealt more with outward things while the New
+The Old Testament dealt more with outward issues while the New

-Testament majors on inner things.
+Testament majors on inner issues.
 This is one reason why the Holy Spirit

 comes to live within us.